xmtg2o7/scramble-squares-solver/README.md

 The above example would be listed as 1b, 1a, 4b, 2a.
 The order needs to be clockwise in order for the puzzle to be solvable.

-The solution is based on putting the pieces in the following order:
+Once a solution is found, and there may be a few, it is based on putting the pieces in the following order:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/98617263/152691743-39889066-a68d-4a3e-b423-4a1548877537.png" />